Skip to main content

 • “Overall, solid 7/10 game but only has replayability if you are either into speedrunning or want to go back and find all the collectibles.”

-• “It's short for the asking price and without much replayability!”
+• “It's short for the asking price and lacks much replayability!”

-• “For those with limited spare time, this is a real bonus, and the price feels well justified given the experience and lack of replayability.”
+• “For those with limited spare time, the lack of replayability is a real downside, even if the price feels justified given the experience.”

 • grinding